HERITAGE The Cu Chi Tunnels in Vietnam are a testimony to the grit of the people during testing times

 The guerrillas were of all ages, both male and female.
 The people were small made, and could get in and out of the tunnels very easily.
 We're given a demonstration by our guide, who removes the lid of a tunnel, and slides in at the blink of an eye!

-Interestingly, to enable tourists get a feel of the tunnels, they have been slightly widened for a 120-meter stretch.
-There are escape routes every 20 meters — for the claustrophobic!
+Interestingly, to enable tourists get a feel of the tunnels, they have been slightly widened for a 120-mt stretch.
+There are escape routes every 20 mt — for the claustrophobic!
 Tourists bend down, are on all fours at times, and even crawl.
-While a few cover 20 meters, others complete the stretch!
+While a few cover 20 mt, others complete the stretch!

 A new lease of life